Beeswax food wrap and bowl covers are a simple eco-friendly alternative to plastic wrap. EASY to make, cute and great for summer picnics.

 So I decided to make some cute DIY reusable bowl covers.
-And some sandwich wrap to boot.
+And some beeswax food wrap to boot.

 Now when I started out I thought maybe this would be one of those projects that was going to look cute, but be way too much trouble to actually make very often.